Zechut Avot - The Merit of Our Fathers

 There is also some relationship between Rosh HaShanah and the Binding of Yitzchak:

-The Maharil, Rav Ya'akov HaLevi Segal Moelin, compiled a detailed and authoritative compendium of the customs of his native Ashkenaz.
+The Maharil, Rav Yaakov HaLevi Segal Moelin, compiled a detailed and authoritative compendium of the customs of his native Ashkenaz.
 In Chapter 9 of the section on Rosh HaShana, he explains:

 "On Rosh HaShana, after the meal, we have the custom of going to the lakes and rivers to cast into the depths of the sea all of our sins.
 This commemorates the Akeida, in accordance with the Midrash[8] which says that [on the way to the intended sacrifice of Yitzchak] Avraham Avinu passed through a river until the water reached up to his neck, and said, 'Rescue me, HaShem, for the waters have reached until the soul'.[9]
 And it was actually Satan, who made himself into a river in order to prevent Avraham from performing the Akeida."

-The Maharil emphasizes that tashlik (when we cast crumbs into the water on Yom Teruah) is a commemoration of the Akeida.
+The Maharil emphasizes that Tashlich (when we cast crumbs into the water on Yom Teruah) is a commemoration of the Akeida.
 By going to the river, we demonstrate to HaShem that we recall Avraham's determination to fulfill His command.
 Not only was Avraham willing to sacrifice his only son, but he was willing to endure great hardship in order to do so.
 We imply that we too are willing to overcome obstacles to carry out HaShem's will.

-By emphasizing our continuing connection to Avraham Avinu, showing that we are his spiritual as well as his genetic heirs, we show that we are fully worthy of sharing in the blessing which HaShem swore to Avraham's descendants as a result of the akeida.[10]
+By emphasizing our continuing connection to Avraham Avinu, showing that we are his spiritual as well as his genetic heirs, we show that we are fully worthy of sharing in the blessing which HaShem swore to Avraham's descendants as a result of the Akeida.[11]

 According to our tradition, when we sound the shofar on the morning of Rosh Hashanah, HaShem hears the sound and remembers the ram that Avraham Avinu, Father Avraham, offered as a sacrifice (instead of his son Yitzchak) atop Mount Moriah so many generations ago.
 Our act of association resurrects the merit of Avraham, and his merit of faith is attributed to us.
 Simply because we made the connection.

-You don’t get the zechut unless you make the connection.
+You don’t get the Zechut unless you make the connection.
 Unless you sound the shofar, invoke the symbolic link (whatever it may be) that affirms your bond, their merit is of no value.

 VIII.
 For Converts – Jews By Choice

-But what of those among us who have no ancestors from whom to derive such zechut?
+But what of those among us who have no ancestors from whom to derive such Zechut?
 What of the orphans who do not know upon whom to connect?
 Or the Jews by choice, the convert, who have no Jewish ancestry at all?
 This is the good part.
 It’s not hereditary!
 It’s not in our chromosomes or our cell structure.
 It’s in our history.
 The collective memory of our people.
 It’s open to anyone who chooses to remember:

 Galatians 3:6-9 Even as Avraham believed HaShem, and it was accounted to him for righteousness.
 Know ye therefore that they which are of faith, the same are the children of Avraham.
 And the scripture, foreseeing that HaShem would justify the heathen through faith, preached before the gospel unto Avraham, [saying], In thee shall all nations be blessed.
 So then they which be of faith are blessed with faithful Avraham.

 Do we really believe that we’re genetically related to Avraham and Sarah?
 Do we actually think that if we could trace back our ancestry as far as we wanted we would find Jacob, Moshe, and Ruth?
 Does it matter?
 We’re related to them when we choose to relate to them.
 You see, the act of connecting to them, to the deeds they performed, to the choices they made is, for us, a choice as well.
-What makes the zechut happen is just as dependant upon our conscious decisions as it was upon theirs.
+What makes the Zechut happen is just as dependent upon our conscious decisions as it was upon theirs.
 It’s a two-way street.
 Their merit is credited to us by our merit.
 And in both instances, the merit is the simple product of making a choice.

 IX.
 The Akeida and Mashiach ben Yoseph